htmlgraphic/Apache/README.md

 `docker ps -a`

-Review og of a running container:
+Review logs of a running container:

 `docker logs [CONTAINER ID OR NAME]`

-Follow the log of a running container:
+Follow the logs of a running container:

 `docker logs -f [CONTAINER ID OR NAME]`